-The non-confidential feedback that we receive is published within the Network Development Report for each licence area, along with our acknowledgement and response to this valuable feedback.
+The non-confidential feedback that we receive is published alongside the other documents comprising the Network Development Plan, in addition to our acknowledgement and response to this valuable feedback.
 We will continue to engage with third parties to make them aware of the NDP and continue to seek stakeholder feedback prior to any major revision of the NDP.

 1.5.
-SSEN Open Data Portal
+SSEN Distribution's Open Data Portal

-In October 2023, we launched our Open Data Portal to drive forward net zero decisions.
-Our Data Portal is a single point of access to all the data SSEN publishes and a catalogue of data that brings visibility to our network assets, their location, their usage, and their performance.
+In October 2023, we launched our Open Data Portal1 to drive forward net zero decisions.
+Our Open Data Portal is a single point of access to all the data SSEN Distribution publishes and a catalogue of data that brings visibility to our network assets, their location, their usage, and their performance.
 All documents related to the SHEPD and SEPD NDP submission are published on our Open Data Portal, along with other planning publications such as the Long-Term Development Statement, DFES, Capacity Heatmaps and Embedded Capacity Register (ECR).
-The timeline of these documents is shown in the figure below.
+The timeline of these documents is shown in Figure 2.
 For further information on these publications please see the accompanying Network Development Report.